Programme Specifications

 Information provided by Department of Life Sciences:

 This degree scheme is designed to provide a broad understanding of the scientific basis of medical biology and explore how nutrition and exercise can be used to prevent and treat medical conditions.
 This will be achieved via an integrated programme of study, exploring current controversies, concerns and dilemmas relating to human health.
 Students will study modules in nutrition which links our health to the food we eat and how it is utilised in energy production.
 Students will also study modules in the subject areas of cell and molecular biology, human anatomy and physiology, biochemistry, pharmacology, microbiology, immunology, nutrition, metabolism, bioinformatics and genetics.
-They will develop understanding of research methods and the ability to apply this to new and interesting topics.
+They will develop understanding of research methods and the ability to apply this to new and interesting topics and develop creative solutions for health promotion.
 Students will also undertake modules which encourage personal and professional development.

 The required content of human anatomy, physiology, biochemistry, genetics, immunology, microbiology, pharmacology, cell and molecular biology and bioinformatics, identified in the Benchmark statement document for Biomedical Sciences are covered by core scheme modules.